-The British Ladies' Championship came to Saunton in 1932 for the 1st time, when members of the US Curtis Cup team were competing.
+The British Ladies' Championship came to Saunton in 1932 for the first time, when members of the US Curtis Cup team were competing.
 From then onwards the Club has hosted a large number of prestigious events.
 (See the list of Championship Events.)

-In 1935 it was recognised that Saunton needed a second course and J.H.
+In 1935, it was recognised that Saunton needed a second course and J.H.
 Fowler was again asked to design it.
 This new course is now known as the West Course.

-Meanwhile the West course was re-designed by Frank Pennink and re-opened in 1974.
-Further work however was required to bring the standard of the greens up to those of the East course and they were all re-laid in 1987-8.
+Meanwhile, the West Course was re-designed by Frank Pennink and re-opened in 1974.
+Further work, however, was required to bring the standard of the greens up to those of the East Course and they were all re-laid in 1987-8.